kragen/derctuo/veskeno-outline.md

-1959 paper published a Lisp metacircular interpreter that inadvertently defined Lisp with dynamic scope --- a bug that remained ossified in Lisp for nearly a quarter century, with workarounds like FUNARGS --- and contained a few other subtle bugs.
+1959 paper published a Lisp metacircular interpreter that inadvertently defined Lisp with dynamic scope --- a bug that remained ossified in Lisp for nearly a quarter century, with workarounds like FUNARGS --- and contained a few other subtle bugs; an erratum is prepended to AIM-008 saying:

+> The definition of eval given on page 15 has two errors, one of which
+> is typographical and the other conceptual.
+The typographical error
+> is in the definition of evcon where "l→" and "T→" should be
+> interchanged.
+>
+> The second error is in evlen.
+The program as it stands will not
+> work if a quoted expression contains a symbol which also acts as a
+> variable bound by the lambda.
+This can be corrected by using
+> instead of subst in evlen a function subsq defined by ...

+Note that at this point McCarthy had been working on Lisp for a few years and had a more or less working implementation due to Slug Russell, and yet his QUOTE did not work properly inside a LAMBDA.

 Writing the following one-pager in Python took an hour for a programmer who has implemented Lisps more than once before, running into several minor bugs on the way; bugs may still remain.

     def Eval(sexp, env):
         return (env[sexp] if type(sexp) is str else